Shilpesh99/US-Accident-Analysis/README.md

 ## Dataset
 Dataset : US Accidents (2016 - 2023) by Sobhan Moosavi <br>
 Dataset Link : https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents <br>
 This is a countrywide car accident dataset that covers 49 states of the USA.
-The accident data were collected from February 2016 to March 2023, using multiple APIs that provide streaming traffic incident (or event) data.
-The dataset currently contains approximately **7.7 million** accident records.
+The accident data were collected from *February 2016 to March 2023*, using multiple APIs that provide streaming traffic incident (or event) data.
+The dataset currently contains approximately *7.7 million* accident records.

 ## Exploratory Data Analysis
 `import pandas as pd`